mgrigoriev8109/mgrigoriev8109/README.md

 ### Outside of Coding...

-I spend most of my jogging holding a stroller, or hanging out with my family.
+I spend most of my time with my family, or running (more accurately jogging holding onto a stroller).
 I'm currently training for the Chicago Marathon, and plan to run it in October!

 ---
 <div align="center">